 The Board of Directors has established the following Committees to assist it in fulfilling its responsibilities: Audit, Compensation, Executive, Finance, and Nominating and Corporate Governance.
 The principal responsibilities of each of these Committees are described generally below, and in detail in their respective Committee Charters.
-In December 2011, the Board of Directors amended the Charters of the Audit, Compensation, Finance and Nominating and Corporate Governance Committees as part of its disciplined practice of fostering good governance.
 The Charters for each of the Board Committees, except the Executive Committee, are available on the Company's website at www.hubbell.com.
 The Charter for the Executive Committee is incorporated into Article III, Section 1, of the Company's By-Laws which is also available on the website.
 The Board has determined that each member of the Audit, Compensation and Nominating and Corporate Governance Committees is independent for purposes of the NYSE listing standards and SEC regulations.